microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Challenge-08.md

-# Challenge 08 - Leverage Azure CDN
+# Challenge 08 - Leverage the Azure CDN

 [< Previous Challenge](./Challenge-07.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-09.md)

 ## Introduction

-In this simple challenge you will leverage Azure CDN for serving static content.
+In this simple challenge you will leverage the Azure CDN for serving static content.

 A content delivery network (CDN) is a distributed network of servers that can efficiently deliver web content to users.
 CDNs store cached content on edge servers in point-of-presence (POP) locations that are close to end users, to minimize latency.
 [Read more](https://docs.microsoft.com/en-us/azure/cdn/cdn-overview).